Warble fly: Humans

 In humans, the disease intracerebral myiasis is a rare infestation of the brain by the larva of H. bovis.
 It penetrates the brain by an unknown mode and causes symptoms such as convulsions and intracerebral hematoma.
 The first case of human warble fly infection in Britain (to a four-year-old boy on a farm near South Brent, Devon) was reported in the British Medical Journal in June 1924 by Dr Frederick William Style Other cases appear in medical literature.
 Myiasis of the human eye can be caused by H. tarandi, a parasite of reindeer.
 It is known to cause uveitis, glaucoma and retinal detachment.
 H. lineatum and H. sinense may also infest humans.

 Treatment and prevention

-Warble flies have been eradicated in many countries, beginning with Denmark and Western Germany, in the 1960s.
-It was eradicated in the United Kingdom in 1990.
-It is a notifiable disease.
+Warble flies have been eradicated in many countries, beginning with Denmark and West Germany, in the 1960s.
+They were eradicated in the United Kingdom in 1990.
 It may have been eradicated from Belgium.
+The warble fly remains present in North Africa.

-From the 1980s, the preventive treatment is easier, by subcutaneous use of ivermectin, but the warble fly remains present in North Africa.
+From the 1980s, the preventive treatment is easier, by subcutaneous use of mainly long acting ivermectin formulations, but administration of ivermectin is strongly discouraged later than 8–12 weeks before the anticipated first appearance of grubs on the back, because adverse reactions may occur when migrating larvae are killed, like severe inflammation linked to putrefaction of dead larvae in their resting sites.